The Future Self Savings Tax

 What This Calculator Does Not Capture

 One thing people often overlook is that this tool shows opportunity cost in isolation.
 Real life involves inflation, changing income, and unexpected expenses.
 These figures are illustrations, not predictions.
-One approach is to treat the output as a prompt for reflection rather than a precise forecast — a way of making an abstract future feel a little more concrete and personal.
+One approach is to The output functions as a prompt for reflection rather than a precise forecast — a way of making an abstract future feel a little more concrete and personal.

 Run it with sensible defaults

 Using monthly discretionary spend of 500, you could redirect of 20, expected investment return of 7, years to future self of 30, the calculation works out to 121,997.10.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Monthly Discretionary Spend, % You Could Redirect, Expected Investment Return, and Years to Future Self — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works